Kuk Harrell: Beyoncé, I am... Sasha Fierce / "Single Ladies (Put A Ring On It)"

 I Am… Sasha Fierce is the third solo studio album by American R&B singer Beyoncé Knowles, released on November 18, 2008, in the United States.

 The album debuted at number one on the Billboard 200, making it Knowles' third consecutive number-one album.
 I Am… Sasha Fierce is ranked number two on Entertainment Weekly magazine's list of the 10 Best Albums of 2008.
 It was also the tenth best-selling album in 2008 in the United States.
 The album was certified 2x Multi-Platinum by the RIAA after only being released in the U.S. for 10 weeks.

 One of the first singles, "Single Ladies (Put a Ring on It)" was written by Christopher Stewart, Terius Nash, Kuk Harrell and Knowles.

 Alongside "If I Were a Boy", the song was released to U.S. radio stations on October 8, 2008.
 The single peaked at the top spot on the Billboard Hot 100.
 The song was ranked number one on Rolling Stone magazine's list of the Best 100 Singles of 2008, and is included in the top ten on lists produced by MTV and Time magazine.
 It has also been named Song of the Year by Fuse TV.
 "Single Ladies" is certified quadruple platinum.

 Jamie Foxx, Intuition

-The first single from Jamie Foxx's recent release Intuition, "Just Like Me", featuring the vocal production of Kuk Harrell, was released on November 11, 2008.
+The first single from Jamie Foxx's release Intuition, "Just Like Me", featuring the vocal production of Kuk Harrell, was released on November 11, 2008.
 It debuted at number 48 on Billboard's Hot R&B/Hip-Hop Songs chart and peaked at number 19.
 It also peaked at No. 49 on the Billboard 100.

 Harrell produced the vocals on five of the album's tracks.
 The album itself was released on Dec 16, 2008, debuting at number three on the U.S. Billboard 200, and selling 265,000 copies in its first week.
 As of May 27, 2009, it was certified Platinum.